nikhil2580-code/QuoteVault/README.md

 User preferences stored locally

-🧠 AI Coding Approach & Workflow (Very Important)
+🧠 AI Coding Approach & Workflow

 This project was built with AI-assisted development as a first-class workflow, exactly as requested in the assignment.